CSS: Animation Using CSS Transforms

 }

-Of course we can still animate the first box at the same time as targeting it's sibling or siblings:
+Of course we can still animate the first box at the same time as targeting its sibling or siblings:

 Just be sure not to move the hovered element out from under the pointer or the animation will stop/reverse.